 Site Ref.
+Site size (gross site area.

+ha)

-Site size (gross site area, ha) Net site area (ha) Proposed land use HELAA Site capacity HELAA conclusions Is the site suitable, available, and achievable for the development proposed?
+Net site Proposed area (ha) land use

+HELAA Site capacity HELAA conclusions

+Is the site suitable, available, and achievable for the development proposed?
 What is the justification for this conclusion?

 Are the HELAA conclusions reasonable to be carried forward to the Neighbourhood Plan Site Assessment?
-If not, how would the conclusions change for the Neighbourhood Plan Site Assessment 15 ?
+If not. how would the conclusions change for the Neighbourhood Plan Site Assessment 15?

 Neighbourhood Plan Site Assessment conclusion.
 (What is the justification for this judgement?)

-HELAA050 / NP4 0.7 0.595 Residential 20 dwellings Suitability This site is situated on the edge of the village surrounded primarily by open countryside.
+HELAA050 / 0.7 0.595 Residential 20 Suitability NP4 dwellings This site is situated on the edge of the village surrounded primarily by open countryside.
 It is relatively well screened by existing landscaping which limits the potential impact of development on the landscape.
 It has good access to the services and facilities of Great Staughton.
 It has few constraints on site but would need to take account of the existing boundary hedging and the setting of nearby listed buildings.
 The site is considered suitable for low density residential development across a net developable area of 85% of the site.
 This results in an estimated capacity of 20 dwellings.
+Availability This site was submitted in response to the Call for Sites in

+August 2017.

+Achievability

-Availability This site was submitted in response to the Call for Sites in August 2017.
-Achievability The site's owner/ agent has stated that the site can be delivered immediately.
+The site's owner/ agent has stated that the site can be delivered immediately.

 The site has been resubmitted to the neighbourhood plan call for sites stating it is available within the next 10 years, so is still considered available and achievable.
 The HELAA conclusions are justified with evidence and the information which was used to outline the constraints on the site is the same, therefore the suitability stands.

-The site was included in the draft local plan for 20 dwellings under policy GS1.
+The site was included in the draft. local plan for 20 dwellings under policy GS1.
 However, this was not taken forward in the adopted local plan.

 A planning application was submitted in March 2019 for 5-9 dwellings on the site, ref: 19/00576/PIP.
-This was refused on the basis that it would represent a significant encroachment of built development in the countryside, which would cause adverse harm to the intrinsic rural character and appearance of the The site is potentially suitable for a small amount of development and therefore for allocation in the neighbourhood plan.
+This was refused on the basis that it would represent a significant encroachment of built development in the countryside, which would cause adverse harm to the intrinsic rural character and appearance of the

+The site is potentially suitable for a small amount of development and therefore for allocation in the neighbourhood plan.
 Recent planning applications have been refused due to impact on the countryside.
-However, as a new development of 12 homes is under construction to the north of the site, the impact may be reduced.
+However, as a new development of 12 homes is under construction to the north of the site. the impact may be reduced.
 There are a number of constraints identified in the HELAA which need to be addressed such as the transport impact on the road and infrastructure capacity.
 There is also an electricity pylon on the boundary of the site which would need to be designed around.
-The neighbourhood plan could include a settlement boundary to encompass any new development and proposed allocations, if this was in conformity with the strategic policies of the Local Plan.
+Some areas of the site are within high surface water flooding risk.
+The seguential test may need to be applied and if necessary, the exception test, along with further consultation with the District Council.
+The neighbourhood plan could include a settlement boundary to encompass any new